 As the years have passed, my love of this sport has only grown, despite the public hits it has taken due to scandals centering on the aforementioned Armstrong.
-My desire to be competitive in this space certainly hasn’t waned at all.
+As a result, my desire to be competitive in this space certainly hasn’t waned at all.
 My primary focus is on road racing, gravel racing and cyclo-cross.
 As I have gotten older, I have become stronger and faster.
 Which seems ironic to me, but I’ll take it.

-While it certainly feels good to be able to stay competitive with athletes 20-years my junior, the greatest benefits of riding bikes these days are mental, emotional and relational.
+It certainly feels good to be able to stay competitive with athletes 20-years my junior, but the greatest benefits of riding bikes these days are often intangible.
 Cycling gives me the opportunity to process the complexities and difficulties of my personal and professional life.
 It gives me the opportunity to connect with my children and instill in them the love of exercise and exploration.
 I can create a container of focused attention for friends who may be struggling and want help processing challenges in their lives.
 I use my physical abilities to support important organizations like The Pablove Foundation.

 Now, when I am on the bike, I am transported back to the very earliest days of riding for me.
 The feelings of freedom and clarity are real and tangible.
-There is nothing more gratifying and healing than that.
+And there is nothing more gratifying and healing than that.

 Becoming A 1st Phorm Legionnaire*

-Look, the reality of being a “masters” athlete, is that you have to look for competitive advantages wherever you can find them – even if you’re just competing with yourself.
+Being a “masters” athlete, you have to look for competitive advantages wherever you can find them.
+Even if you’re competing with yourself.
 And being a mature athlete with a high regard for fairness and sportsmanship, that usually means seeking out marginal gains in equipment, nutrition and recovery routines.

-After several months of using 1st Phorm‘s nutritional supplements, I approached them about becoming a Legionnaire so I could endorse the quality and effectiveness of their product line in a more official capacity.
+After several months of using 1st Phorm‘s nutritional supplements, I approached them about becoming a Legionnaire.
+I wanted to endorse the quality and effectiveness of their product line in a more official capacity.
 There are a few key reasons why I chose to align myself with 1st Phorm.

 First, is the quality of their products.
-I use their multi-vitamin and greens mix on a daily basis to make sure I’m getting all the vitamins and minerals and superfoods into my diet that I need to run as efficiently as possible (and to counter my weakness for pizza and ice cream).
-I use their pre-workout to ensure I’m ready to hit every workout as hard as I can, and I use their recovery stack to jump start my body’s healing process.
+I use their multi-vitamin and greens mix on a daily basis.
+This ensures I’m getting all the vitamins and nutrients into my diet that I need to run as efficiently as possible (and to counter my weakness for pizza and ice cream).
+I use their pre-workout to ensure I’m ready to hit every workout as hard as I can.
+I use their recovery stack to jump start my body’s healing process.

-The ingredients that go into every product are not only super high-quality, but they are backed by plenty of lab and real-life performance results from elite-level athletes from virtually every sport.
-And when it comes to taste and flavor profiles (a huge factor in the adoption and consistent usage of a supplement), it’s impossible to beat 1st Phorm’s recovery and meal replacement products.
+The ingredients that go into every product are high-quality and backed by plenty of lab and real-life performance results from elite-level athletes from virtually every sport.
+And when it comes to taste (a huge factor in the adoption and consistent usage of a supplement), it’s impossible to beat 1st Phorm’s recovery and meal replacement products.

-The other reason I love 1st Phorm is the people – from the athletes, coaches and product specialists on up to the top level executive leadership.
-These are super humans with huge hearts and a burning desire to inspire and help everyone live the best life they are capable of.
+The other reason I love 1st Phorm is the people.
+These are people with huge hearts and a burning desire to inspire and help everyone live the best life possible.
 My coach, Mark Joe, is one of the hardest working and biggest hearted guys I know.
-I can’t name check anyone else for fear of leaving people out, but I’ll also give a very special mention to my man, Roy Ulrich who is responsible for throwing gasoline on the fire of my interest in the company.
+I can’t name check anyone else for fear of leaving people out.
+But I’ll give a special mention to Roy Ulrich who is responsible for my interest in the company.

 The final reason I get behind this brand is that from the top down, they walk the talk.
 They conduct business with integrity and purpose.
-Their core values are closely aligned with my own.
+Their core values align with my own.
 In the world of performance nutrition, that’s very important.

-*I do not get paid to endorse 1st Phorm in any way, however, if you click an affiliate link and purchase any products from their website, I do receive a commission on those sales.
+*I am not paid to endorse 1st Phorm in any way.
+However, if you click an affiliate link and purchase products from their website, I do receive a commission.